Content on this page was generated by AI and has not been manually reviewed.

 14 How often should I update Proton VPN and Edge?

 Keep both up to date.
 Regular updates fix security issues and improve compatibility with new browser features and protocols.
-Online vpn change location guide: how to switch your virtual location with a VPN for privacy, streaming, and security
+Microsoft edge vpn built in 2026

 15 Can I use Proton VPN developers’ tools or APIs with Edge?